Eastwell, Kent

 Eastwell is a hamlet and civil parish about 3 mi north of Ashford, Kent, England.
 The 2011 Census recorded the parish's population as 103.

-The parish shares civil and church parish councils with neighbouring Boughton Aluph.
+Eastwell shares a grouped parish council with the neighbouring parish of Boughton Aluph.

 Parish church

 Much of the medieval parish church of St Mary collapsed in 1951, and most of the ruins were demolished in 1956.
 Only the 15th-century west tower, the west wall of the south aisle and a 19th-century mortuary chapel remain standing.
 Since 1980 the remains have been a Scheduled Ancient Monument and cared for by the Friends of Friendless Churches charity.

 Eastwell Park

 Eastwell Park is a country estate almost one square mile in area surrounding Eastwell Manor, a Jacobethan country house completed in 1848.
 Eastwell Lake was created at the same time.
 The hotel offers a golf course, indoor swimming pool and horseriding.

 Contemporary with the house is Eastwell Towers, a Jacobethan gatehouse in the adjacent parish of Boughton Aluph.
 The drive from the gatehouse to the manor house is about 1 mi long.